 Call our 24-hour help line at 617-253-4481, and speak to a clinician.
 Describe your symptoms in detail, so the clinician can give you advice about what to do next.
-He or she may schedule a same-day appointment for you, recommend that you come into Urgent Care, or give you some suggestions for taking care of yourself without coming in.
+They may schedule a same-day appointment for you, recommend that you come into Urgent Care, or give you some suggestions for taking care of yourself without coming in.

 Urgent Care Service